hmrc/bitwarden-manager/README.md

 ### New user

 Sending this event will invite a new user to the org.
-If the user already exists then it will no-op
+If the user already exists then the lambda will log this and exit successfully

 ```json
 {